 Albert Henry Britt was a former regular soldier and a Boer War veteran.
 He rejoined the Army on the outbreak of the First World War and was killed on 29th October 1914, leaving his widow, Rose with six young children to look after.

 Rose appealed in the Solihull Parish Magazine, February 1916, for any work doing cooking or cleaning, saying that she had help during the day to look after her six young children, so was available for work.
 She apparently remarried in 1919, and had three more children with her second husband, Joseph Hands (1888-1969).

 Her son, Albert, was in the care of the Children’s Emigration Homes (later Middlemore Homes) and appears to be the only one of his family to go to Canada.
 An application was made at the same time as his application (February 1918) for his sister, Mary, to go as well, but she seems to have remained at home.

 Albert Edward Britt arrived in Quebec on 23rd May 1920, aged 9 and was placed with John McDonald at the Marconi Station, Glace Bay, Nova Scotia.
 He is on the 1921 census as living with Otto & Anna Russell Graves in Elgin, St & Albert, New Brunswick.
 Albert remained in Canada, and married Doris Anne Nicholson in 1937, at which time he was a truck driver.
-He died in Saskatchewan in 1997, aged 86.
+He subsequently became an automotive painter and died on Vancouver Island, aged 86.
+His ashes were buried with his late wife in Saskatchewan in 1997.